pedroj/FRUBASE/README.md

 Creative Commons License

-This work and all other materials under https://github.com/pedroj/ are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).
+This work and all other materials under [my GitHub repo](https://github.com/pedroj/) are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).